 Payroll fraud varies in terms of its nature.
 Employees may not work properly during office hours but pretend to be working even overtime.
 Moreover, employees may ask for the advance salary but flee away without even informing.
 An employee may be asking someone else to mark their clock in and out.
 Payroll fraud badly affects small businesses because small businesses cannot afford high-security checks through biometric verification or expensive attendance software online.

-How to avoid it: A business owner should strictly keep a check on every employee from the date of their joining to be alert every time and do not even think of doing any such business fraud.
+How to avoid it: A business owner should strictly check every employee from the date of their joining to be alert every time and do not even think of doing any such business fraud.

 4. Skimming Fraud